What’s going on with the energy market?

 Ofgem, the government and the National Grid.

 On 24 May 2022 the energy regulator, Ofgem, said that the energy price cap, which limits how much energy providers can raise prices, is likely to increase to approximately £2,800, due to continued volatility in global gas prices.
 Ofgem’s estimate is based on a consumer with average consumption and paying by direct debit.
-This could mean that the typical household energy bill may rise by about £800 a year from October.

 On 26 July 2022 the government's Business, Energy and Industrial Strategy Committee published a report calling on the government to update its energy bills support to help the most exposed households and consider introducing a social tariff.